How To Tell If A Number Is Divisible By 9

 Tip 1: Practice Regularly

 The best way to master the divisibility rule of 9 is through regular practice.
+Use flashcards, online quizzes, or create your own practice problems to reinforce your understanding.
 Start with simple numbers and gradually work your way up to more complex ones.
-Use flashcards, online quizzes, or create your own practice problems to reinforce your understanding.
 The more you practice, the faster and more accurate you will become at applying the rule.

-For example, try checking the divisibility of numbers like 162, 243, 351, 468, and 585.
+To give you an idea, try checking the divisibility of numbers like 162, 243, 351, 468, and 585.
 Sum their digits and see if the sum is divisible by 9.
 Regular practice will help you internalize the rule and make it second nature.

 Tip 2: Use It to Check Answers